-In this workshop series we look at one of our core principles — embodied culture.
+This workshop series is dedicated to one of our core principles — embodied culture.
 Embodied culture is rooted in the journey towards cultural transformation, where the values guiding human life are shifting: personal enlivening and purposeful living replace the traditional ideas of success, relationships grow to be mutually aware partnerships, attention to life around and within, balance and respect of differences, and holistic mindset become unifying embodied principles.
 Embodied Culture is a culture with an expanded field of attention at its roots, inspired by the integrity of Earth’s living systems.
 It’s seeking re-integration of the world in a larger sense.
 Our health is in our re-connection, in that all parts of ourselves are integrated.
-Thinking, feeling, senses, intuition, rationality, desires, physicality — all the different aspects of human experience are playing together like a jazz band, unified in free play.
-How can embodied culture come back into our lives?
-This is the question in the center of this workshop series.
-On the way we look at a variety of subjects from "togetherness" and "personal sustainability" to "creative confidence", which we explore through a variety of media (conversations, illustration, sculpture, music, animation, theatre, design, or other proposed by our experts and chosen by you).
-We connect a chosen subject with the practice of embodied awareness, and offer an interdisciplinary approach.
+Thinking, feeling, senses, intuition, rationality, physicality — all the different aspects of human experience are playing together like a jazz band, unified in diversity, in free play.
+How can embodied culture come back or come forth and land into our lives?
+This is the question at the center of the series.
+On the way we look at a variety of subjects from "togetherness" and "personal sustainability" to "creative courage" and “connection with the environment”, which we explore through different media (conversation, illustration, sculpture, music, writing, animation, theatre, design, or other proposed by our team and chosen by you).
+We connect a chosen medium with the practice of embodied inquiry, and offer an approach that aims to transcend disciplinary boundaries.
 These experiences aim to shift the habit of treating the world as a divided place that can be looked at from the outside but not lived in, sensed and felt.
-Inspired by the Bauhaus Movement, Black Mountain College, as well as Maurice Merleau-Ponty and his work on embodiment, perception, and ontology.
+To continue reading, here is our story of embodied culture.

 Culture is like the soil we grow from.
 It nurtures us and shapes us in profound ways.
 It extends around us in circles — starting with individual culture reaching outwards to larger communities (family, organisation, country, etc).
-Embodied culture is a holistic approach to culture that fosters social transformation and leads to more sustainability, well-being and creativity in life.
-In this introductory workshop we will share with you some of the work Foresta Collective is doing around this subject: what are the elements, principles and values of an embodied culture, and what does it mean for individuals on a personal level.
-There will be some theoretical insights, conversations, reflections, practice and exercises.
+Embodied culture is a holistic approach to culture that supports social transformation towards more sustainability, well-being and creativity, individually and collectively.
+At the root of it is embodied perception and understanding, that places direct experience before concepts in order to reverse the so often occurring situation when real life questions are dismissed while theoretical systems are treated as real.
+In this introductory workshop we will share some of the work Foresta Collective is doing around this subject, the elements, principles and values of embodied culture, its material and immaterial circumstances.
+There will be some theoretical insights, conversations, inquiry, reflection, practice and exercises.

-Everyone is an artist.
-Meaning, first and foremost, a designer of one’s own life.
-We know this from Joseph Beuys who looked at creativity in terms of the inner powers which inhabit human beings and which can be developed further, so that self-realisation can happen.
+Everyone is first and foremost, an artist and a designer of one’s own life.
+We look at creativity in terms of the inner powers which inhabit human beings and which can be developed further, so that self-realisation can happen.
 Creativity has to do with being true to yourself and your expression, confidence in your personal trajectories and inspiration from the continuously changing world around.
-Using artistic tools such as storytelling, drawing, writing, painting and playing with colours, we will set onto a journey to uncover everyone’s own creativity and integrate this spirit of creativity and genuine expression of yourself into your daily life.
+Through languages such as storytelling, drawing, writing, painting and playing with colours, we set onto a journey exploration of creativity as a life force.
+How to integrate the spirit of creativity and genuine expression into daily life is what we are up to.